Progress Tracking

 It is, of course a little more complicated than that as flexibility as well as strength are involved and the front of the body needs to be brought into the picture as well, but the Posture Challenge is simple in what it asks you to do.
 It targets primarily all the key muscle groups that are not easy to target consistently and by the end of it you will see a difference.

-Just so you understand what muscles you are exercising consider that in the neck and upper back consider that anchoring the shoulder blades to the spine is a flat, triangular shaped muscle called the trapezius.
+Just so you understand what muscles you are exercising consider that in the neck and upper back that anchor the shoulder blades to the spine there is a flat, triangular shaped muscle called the trapezius.
 This muscle covers the neck, shoulders and thorax.
 Effective posture necessitates that the trapezius muscle is strengthened equally in the front and back of the body.

 On the lower back there are those muscles on the back side of the body which run laterally to the spine, called the erector spinae muscles.
 Individually, they are the spinalis, longissimus and iliocostalis and they all work together to extend the spine.
 The multifidus muscles, a smaller group deep in the back, connects the vertebra.